Step-by-Step Guide to Getting a Work Permit in Thailand

 – medical certificate issued in the last 30 days

-3. To apply for a work permit, go to the Ministry of Labour in Bangkok or the One-Stop Service Center for BOI promoted companies at Chamchuree Square in Bangkok.
+To apply for a work permit in Thailand, go to the Ministry of Labour in Bangkok or the One-Stop Service Center for BOI-promoted companies at Chamchuree Square in Bangkok.

-4. After you’ve been hired to work for a company or hiring a foreigner to work for your company, you’ll need to go to the Ministry of Labour to apply for a work permit with all of the documentation listed above.
+After hiring a new employee or a foreigner to work for your company, you must visit the Ministry of Labour to apply for a work permit in Thailand with all the required documentation.
 Following that, you’ll need to go to Bangkok Immigration to extend your visa from the current one to a 1 or 2 years visa.

 How long is the validity of a work permit?

-A Work Permit is valid for 1 year and can be extended another year after that.
-If a foreigner’s job is for less than a year, he or she will be given a Work Permit for the amount of time requested.
+A Work Permit remains valid for 1 year, and you can extend it for another year.
+If your job in Thailand lasts for less than a year, the authorities will issue you a Work Permit for the specified duration.

-A foreigner may issue a Work Permit by an approved official for a period of time that is required for the completion of the work but not more than one year.
+A foreigner may issue a Work Permit by an approved official for a period that is required for the completion of the work but not more than one year.

 Depending on the type of visa, applicants must follow certain guidelines and submit supporting documents, which can range from financial statements to travel booking receipts.

-How much does a Thai work permit costs?
+How much does a Thai work permit cost?

 Before you can get a work permit, you’ll need a non-immigrant visa.
 A single-entry visa will set you back at least 2, xxx baht, and a multiple-entry visa will set you back at least 5, xxx baht.
 Here are some of the fees associated with the work permit application process.